singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 Then there's the **lib folder**, which contains custom Ruby code.

-Of the files its worth noting that **nanoc.yaml** contains site-wide configuration details and that the **Rules file** is used by Ruby to describe how pages and assests will be processed.
+Of the files its worth noting that **nanoc.yaml** contains site-wide configuration details and that the **Rules** file is used by Ruby to describe how pages and assests will be processed.

+#### 4. Edit Landing Page
+To distinguish our new basic Nanoc site, we'll start by editing the two files it comes with as default.
+We take the *index.html* file and changing its title, while adding a few lines of content.
+Take note that this file only contains the content of the page and none of the layout.

-#### 4. Edit index.html and Layout
+#### 5. Edit Layout
-Change this page’s content by editing the “index.html” file in the “content” directory.
-This is the actual page content, and therefore doesn’t include the header, sidebar or style information (those are part of the layout).
-Change the layout, which is the “default.html” file in the “layouts” directory, and create something unique (and hopefully less bland).
+We'll follow the advice left for us in the original landing page and change the layout from the bland default color scheme and fonts to something new and refreshing.

+Open up the *default.html* file in the layouts folder

+#### 6. Add Content